September 14, 2023 7 min read

 This watch's 5 different colour versions have key differences in their faces and dials.
 The Pacific, Atlantic, and Indian Ocean models, inspired by modern Blancpain Fifty Fathoms, feature date windows between four and five o'clock, plus Arabic numbers and raised indexes.

-Another strap choice shown is a dignified Military Green NATO strap.
+Another strap choice shown is a dignified Military Green Nylon strap.
 Its muted olive tone offers an unfussy presentation letting the watch stand out as the focal point on the wrist.

 Now, for the Arctic and Antarctic Ocean watches, their dials pay homage to historical Blancpain timepieces.
 The Arctic watch takes cues from a '60s model, with an older 'Blancpain' logo and a 'No radiation' icon, showing the absence of radium.